nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # Quick start

 1. Ensure you have Java `11` or above installed in your computer.
+If not, don't worry!
 Click [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html) for further instructions on how to download and install Java `11`.